 - Why – To ensure a coordinated and effective industry response to significant swine specific diseases and industry incidents

-Rapid detection and response to emerging diseases are critical to animal agriculture.
-Disease can threaten animal health and welfare, food security, and public health.
-It can also impact the livelihood of producers and industry partners and may limit access to important markets, this is particularly critical in the swine industry which is highly export dependent.
+Rapid detection and response to emerging incidents (e.g. disease or non-disease related market interruptions) are critical to animal agriculture.
+Incidents can threaten animal health and welfare, food security, and public health.
+They can also impact the livelihood of producers and industry partners and may limit access to important markets.
+This is particularly critical in the Ontario swine industry, which is highly export dependent.

 Pork production is a major contributor to the economy of both Ontario and the Canada.
 Ontario’s “farm to fork” pork industry generates $2.8 billion in economic output and 14,274 in full-time equivalent jobs.
-An outbreak of foreign animal disease (FAD) would have widespread impact on the pork sector, aligned agricultural services and suppliers (such as feed, equipment, veterinarians, transportation), pork processors and further processors, rural communities, and the overall Ontario economy.
-If such an outbreak was not dealt with in an effective and timely manner, there would be significant financial losses.
+A large scale incident would have widespread impact on the pork sector, aligned agricultural services and suppliers (such as feed, equipment, veterinarians, transportation), pork processors and further processors, rural communities, and the overall Ontario economy.
+If such an incident was not dealt with in an effective and timely manner, there would be significant financial losses.
 In addition, if export markets were closed to Canadian animals or meat products due to a disease or other trade issue, we could quickly be faced with a humane slaughter situation.

-Industry has a role to play in disease response, whether it is in a supportive role with government partners or a lead role when the disease incident does not fall under governmental jurisdiction.
-Diseases may include those with multi-species impact or diseases with zoonotic potential which would involve additional response partners (other commodity groups for the former and human health ministries and agencies for the latter).
+Industry has a role to play in incident response, whether it is in a supportive role with government partners or a lead role when the incident does not fall under governmental jurisdiction.
+Disease-related incidents may include those with multi-species impact or diseases with zoonotic potential, which would involve additional response partners (other commodity groups for the former and human health ministries and agencies for the latter).